pymeasure/pymeasure/docs/tutorial/graphical.rst

     :alt: The filename and directory input widget showing the auto-complete for the directory
     :width: 24%

-If the checkbox named :guilabel:`Write file` is enabled, the measurement is written to a file.
+If the checkbox named :guilabel:`Save data` is enabled, the measurement is written to a file.
 Otherwise, it is stored in a temporary file.

-When the measurement is to be stored in to a certain file, ensure that the :guilabel:`Write file` is disabled.
 The filename in the designated field can be entered with or without extension.
 If the entered extension is recognized (by default :code:`.csv` and :code:`.txt` are recognized), that extension is used.
 If the extension is not recognized, the first of the available extensions will be used (default is :code:`.csv`).